 Sweet corn affected by nematodes may display discolored, stunted growth, and the plants may wilt quickly during hot, dry weather.
 However, the easiest way to determine nematodes in sweet corn is to examine the plant roots.
 Roots affected by sweet corn nematode pests will have visible swollen areas and knots, and the entire root system may be shallow with dead areas.

 If you’re still not sure, your local cooperative extensive office can provide a diagnosis.

 Treating Sweet Corn Nematodes

 Avoid planting sweet corn in the same spot for more than one year, as crop rotation prevents sweet corn nematode pests from becoming established.
-To reduce sweet corn nematode pests, plant garlic, onions or strawberries or other non-susceptible plants for at least three years before returning corn to the area.
+To reduce sweet corn nematode pests, plant garlic, onions, strawberries or other non-susceptible plants for at least three years before returning corn to the area.

 Remove and destroy sweet corn plants immediately after harvest.
 Never let the plants remain during the winter.
 Till the area every ten days beginning immediately after harvest.
 Regular tilling during hot, dry weather will bring sweet corn nematode pests to the surface, where they will be killed by the sunlight.
 If possible, till the soil two to four times during the winter.